kinship & identity

 returning summer of 2026

-A revitalized summer camp where Black youth can experience joy, connection, and the freedom to just be.
+A revitalized summer camp where Black youth entering 7th through 9th grade can experience joy, connection, and the freedom to just be.
 Relaunched based on youth feedback, Camp for the Culture blends outdoor adventure, traditional summer camp activities, and time in nature.
 Campers build friendships, explore new interests, and grow in a space created just for them.